Endocrine Disorders: Signs, Causes, and Modern Treatments

 Polycystic Ovary Syndrome (PCOS)

 PCOS is a common endocrine disorder among women of reproductive age.
-It is characterized by irregular menstrual periods, excess hair growth, and obesity.
+It is characterised by irregular menstrual periods, excess hair growth, and obesity.
 The exact cause is unknown, but it is often associated with insulin resistance and hormonal imbalances.

-Causes of Endocrine Disorders
+What are the Causes of Endocrine Disorders?

 Endocrine disorders can be caused by a variety of factors, including: